Word Order: Sentence Structure

 How are you?

-Parti okur keloka?
+Parti xa okur keloka?

-"The party happens where?"
+"The party will happen where?"

-Where is the party happening?
+Where will the party take place?